 6:44 PM, Apr 20, 2022

 Selling a home or other piece of real estate can be tricky, but knowing how to successfully engage in negotiations can mean thousands of dollars to you.
-We'll show you tools to and give some tips for negotiating the price of a home.
+We'll show you tools to find an accurate value for your property and give some tips for negotiating the price of a home.

 Understand your motivation.
 Some sellers are more motivated than others.
 You may fall into the motivated category if you lost your job and cannot afford the mortgage, are relocating for a job, are in danger of foreclosure, or have a new baby and not enough space.
 You may be a less motivated seller if you simply want to test the market, hope to buy a new house while mortgage rates are low, or want to purchase a different house while the market is favorable.